 The importance of security and surveillance in protecting public safety cannot be overstated.
 The demand for security has grown as the value of securing employees, property, and content has grown.
 Three of the most serious worldwide concerns are national security, personal information security, and network security.
 Governments are deploying video surveillance systems, detectors, alarms, access restrictions, and communication and information management systems to improve law enforcement and public safety as a response of increased security concerns.
 Traditional forms of identification, such as IDs and passwords, are particularly vulnerable to hacking and can be lost or forgotten.
 To address these problems, smart identification and surveillance systems have been used in a range of applications, including e-passports, national identity programmes, and border control programmes.

 The market for security and surveillance is expanding.
 Technology helps to increase security and surveillance capabilities by providing a variety of more technological options, such as alarms, video surveillance, and access control devices.
-Despite the challenges posed by the Covid-19 Pandemic, the global security and surveillance market is expected to surpass USD 80 billion by the end of 2021, with a compound annual growth rate (CAGR) of 15% percent by 2028.

 The security and surveillance market is transforming, and solutions have progressed well beyond simple alarm monitoring.
 For enterprises that wish to protect their employees, assets, and facilities, live video surveillance and other remote security features have boosted visibility.
 The Internet of Things (IoT) is helping to make cities, homes, and businesses safer by allowing public and private organisations to safely and remotely monitor facilities and public places utilising smart security and surveillance systems in real time.